SEA SNAKES AND WATER SNAKES

 Sea snakes seem pretty cool.
 Although all snakes can swim, sea snakes live mostly in the water.
 They do need to come up for air but can stay under water for up to an hour!
 Wow, try holding your breath that long!
 Since they need air regularly they are usually found in shallow waters of the Indian Ocean, and warmer areas of the Pacific Ocean.
 They eat fish, fish eggs and eels that they

 find under rocks and in reefs.

 Sea snakes are very poisonous.
-The most poisonous one is the Beaded Sea Snake.
+The most poisonous one is the Beaked Sea Snake.
 Just 3 drops of venom can kill about 8 people!
 Fortunately, these snakes have short fangs and they are unable to bite through diver’s suits very easily.
 They are not likely to bite unless threatened.
 Their other methods of defense include to spray a stinky, musky liquid or to poop.
 Eew!

 Eels are sometimes mistaken for Sea Snakes.
 Eels are part of the fish family and have gills for breathing.
 Sea snakes do not have gills but lungs instead and need to go to the surface for air.

 Sea Kraits are one of the few sea snakes that go to land to lay their eggs while most others, like the Olive sea snake will give birth in the water.